Ethan Smith (clergyman): View of the Hebrews and Mormonism

 In View of the Hebrews (1823), Smith argued that Native Americans were descended from the Ten Lost Tribes of Israel.
-Some striking parallels have been noted between his work and the Book of Mormon (1830), which Joseph Smith claimed to have received by revelation.
+Some striking parallels have been noted between his work and the Book of Mormon (1830), which Joseph Smith (no relation) claimed to have received by revelation.

 When writing View of the Hebrews, Smith lived in Poultney, Vermont, a town with a population less than 2,000.
 Living there at the same time was Oliver Cowdery, who later served as Joseph Smith's scribe for the Book of Mormon.
 From 1821 to 1826, Ethan Smith was also pastor of the Congregational church that Cowdery may have attended with his family.
 Larry Morris, an LDS scholar, has argued that "the theory of an Ethan Smith-Cowdery association is not supported by the documents and that it is unknown whether Oliver knew of or read View of the Hebrews."
 In her biography of Joseph Smith, Fawn Brodie wrote, "It may never be proved that Joseph saw View of the Hebrews before writing the Book of Mormon, but the striking parallelisms between the two books hardly leave a case for mere coincidence."